-Popular TV Medical Advice Shows Not as Accurate as Your Patients Think
+TV Medical Advice and Your Patients

-EDMUNTON, ALBERTA – Just once, would you like a good way to respond to patients who question your diagnoses or make their own, citing popular medical television shows?
+EDMONTON, ALBERTA – Just once, would you like a good way to respond to patients who question your diagnoses or make their own, citing popular medical television shows?

 Here’s your opportunity: A new Canadian study published recently in the British Medical Journal finds that the medical information offered by The Dr. Oz Show and The Doctors isn’t all that accurate.

 “Recommendations made on medical talk shows often lack adequate information on specific benefits or the magnitude of the effects of these benefits,” according to the study led by researchers from the University of Alberta.
 “Approximately half of the recommendations have either no evidence or are contradicted by the best available evidence.
 Potential conflicts of interest are rarely addressed.”